Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/angular.md

 #### Create your project

 Start by creating a new Angular project if you don’t have one set up already.
-The most common approach is to use<!-- --> [Angular CLI](https://angular.dev/tools/cli/setup-local).
+The most common approach is to use [Angular CLI](https://angular.dev/tools/cli/setup-local).

 Terminal